History of IPhone in Timeline

 Apple iPhone 14, 128GB, Midnight - Unlocked (Renewed)

-In 2022, Apple rolled out a self-service repair program, allowing users to buy parts, rent repair tools, and obtain repair manuals from Apple, though Apple maintains control over the parts supply.
+In 2022, Apple rolled out a self-service repair program, allowing users to buy parts, rent repair tools from Apple, and obtain repair manuals.

 September 12, 2023: iPhone 15 Series Announcement

 On September 12, 2023, the iPhone 15, 15 Plus, 15 Pro, and 15 Pro Max were announced.
-All models transitioned to USB-C connectors, replacing the Lightning connector.
-The iPhone 15 and 15 Plus feature the Dynamic Island and a 48-megapixel main camera, while the Pro models include an "Action" button and a titanium design.
+All models switched to USB-C power connectors.
+The 15 and 15 Plus featured the Dynamic Island and a 48-megapixel main camera.
+The 15 Pro and Pro Max replaced the mute switch with the Action button and used titanium material.

 Apple iPhone 15, 128GB, Black - Unlocked (Renewed)